Updated 2/25/26

 Amdocs Limited (DOX) operates at the core of the global communications and media industries, delivering software and services that support customer experience, billing, and network operations for some of the largest telecom providers in the world.
 Headquartered in Missouri, the company maintains a strong financial foundation, with solid cash flow, consistent profitability, and a shareholder-focused approach that includes a steady dividend and ongoing share repurchases.
-With a forward dividend yield of 2.53% and a payout ratio under 45%, Amdocs continues to appeal to investors looking for stable returns.
+With a forward dividend yield of 3.13% and a payout ratio under 41%, Amdocs continues to appeal to investors looking for stable returns.
 Backed by an experienced leadership team, the company is actively investing in cloud and AI solutions, positioning itself for future growth while maintaining operational discipline.
-Despite a recent dip in revenue tied to the phasing out of non-core segments, Amdocs remains profitable and focused on long-term strategy.

 📌 Recent Events